alicebob/json/README.md

  * pointers to all of these
  * map[string]{all of these}

 Other basic types would be easy to add; I have not needed them yet.
+Note that the empty interface is not supported.

 # vs. encoding/json